August 1st - Sonoma Valley, California

 We have had a fun last couple days exploring the town of Seattle.
 Frank and I drove into town the other night and visited the world famous Pikes Place Fish

 Market where they are famous for their "throwing of the fish".
 It is a big outside fish market where they have every type of fresh fish one could want.
-You
+You order

-restaurants are good as well.
-All of the restaurants are pretty much run down deli counters so at first glance your a bit scared to eat there after being used
+amazing.
+All of the restaurants are pretty much run down deli counters so at first glance your a bit scared to eat there after being used to the strict health codes

-to the strict health codes of California, but you realize that hey are all packed with locals for a reason.
-We braved the deli counter and had some excellent
+of California, but you realize that they are all packed with locals for a reason.
+We braved on of the deli counters and had some excellent fish and chips and

-fish and chips and shrimp cocktail.
+shrimp cocktail.
 Considering Seattle is literally over the ocean you sure can tell the fish is fresh.
-After dinner we headed out to the Space
+After dinner we headed out to the Space Needle where we met

-Needle where we met up with a group of friends for dessert and a bit of shopping.
-We were going to go up into the Space Needle to view all of Seattle and
+up with a group of friends for dessert and a bit of shopping.
+We were going to go up into the Space Needle to view all of Seattle and the Sound, but at $14.00 a

-the Sound, but at $14.00 a head we decided against being sucked into the tourist trap and that the views of the ride around town would do.
-What a rip off
+head we decided against being sucked into the tourist trap and that the views of the ride around town would do.
+What a rip off just to look out a building!

 11 blissful days at Osage Beach by Lake of the Ozarks!
 Camping fees = $200.00 Boat rides = $0.00 sunsets included